exercism/dart/docs/INSTALLATION.md

         * [Instructions for Windows](https://www.computerhope.com/issues/ch000549.htm)
         * [Instructions for Linux](https://www.computerhope.com/issues/ch001647.htm)
         * [Instructions for Mac](https://www.pegaxchange.com/tag/macos-sierra-add-entry-to-path-variable/)
 * From a new command window or terminal, type `dart --version` to verify that Dart is now available.
+If the output shows the version number, then Dart is correctly installed on your computer.

 ## Dart Plugin for your IDE or Editor
 * If you are using an IDE or an editor, [install and configure the Dart plugin](https://www.dartlang.org/tools) if it exists for your editor of choice.